Budget Travel in Mexico and Central America

 In terms of budget planning, it’s best to look at the region in two divisions.
 First would be the tourist zones: coastal Mexican resort towns (Cancun, Puerto Vallarta, Mazatlan, Cabo San Lucas), all of Costa Rica, and the islands of Belize.
 Roatan Island, part of Honduras, is also geared more to divers, sun-and-fun vacationers, and cruise ship passengers, but nearby Utila offers a budget alternative.
 The rest of the country is as cheap as anywhere else in the region.
 In most other locations, you can get by for $20-$50 a day as a backpacker, with Mexico being at the high end of that range and Nicaragua, Guatemala, and mainland Honduras being at the lowest end.
 As always, your mileage will vary—much of it depends on your comfort level and how much you are moving around.
 In Mexico, for instance, the bus system is extensive and efficient, but a few long trips in a row can really jack up the daily average.
 If you go diving or on guided jungle treks, the budget naturally has to factor in the activities.

 For U.S. and Canadian residents, there are several factors that make this region a good choice.
-Flights are often only $100 to $250 more than a domestic flight (or only 10,000 more frequent-flyer miles) and there’s no time change jet lag to deal with.
+Flights are often only $100 to $250 more than a domestic flight and there’s no time change jet lag to deal with.
 In addition, currencies stay relatively stable and Panama even uses the U.S. dollar.
 For those coming from the E.U. or Japan, however, it means even better deals.
 Visa fees and departure taxes range from zero to "not bad" and you can generally stay for three to six months without renewal.
 Last, there’s much less anti-American or anti-Western sentiment (whether perceived or real), in this part of the world—it seems like half the people you meet have at least one relative living in Los Estados Unidos.

 Budget accommodations are plentiful throughout Mexico and Central America and there’s seldom a whole lot of incentive to bunk down in a dormitory-style hostel unless you get stuck in a really expensive tourist zone.
 If you do, however, you can sometimes find a place to stay for as little as $2.
 A private double room with a shared bath can be as little as $4 in some spots, but can start at $25 in tourist beach zones of Mexico, Belize, and Costa Rica.
 Some are going to be grubby, but many are in evocative old colonial buildings with plenty of charm.
 Spending another $10 a night is often enough to move up a level and get maid service, a private bath, and a large room in a place with a pretty courtyard or garden.
 Nearly every place you stay will have free Wi-Fi.